CMHAAorg/cmhaa-website/site/content/_index.md

     content3: ""
   - type: quote
     quote_text: Mental health is the issue of our time.
-As business leaders, we truly care about the wellbeing of our people, and the responsibility to support them begins with us.
+As business leaders, we truly care about the wellbeing of our people.
+The responsibility to support them in the workplace begins with us.
     quote_author: Kristin Stubbins, Partner, PwC Australia
   - card_image_3: img/istock-187896492.jpg
     card_description_2: We share our knowledge and resources to enable business